-■ In 1999, FSU created the Center for Advanced Power Systems (CAPS) after recognizing the impact of power electronics, the potential impact of superconductivity and the rapidly changing business environment for power systems.
-CAPS is part of an Office of Naval Research-funded effort to design the U.S. Navy's next generation, all-electric fleet.

-In December 1999, researchers at the National High Magnetic Field Laboratory used a hybrid magnet to conduct the lab's first research in continuous magnetic fields of 45 tesla, or one million times Earth's magnetic field.
-The magnet lab - the only one of its kind in the Western Hemisphere - was established in 1990 by the National Science Foundation and is run by FSU in partnership with the University of Florida and the Los Alamos National Laboratory.

-▶ In 1994, the Carnegie Foundation classified FSU as a "Research University I," placing it among the nation's top research universities.
-In 2000, the distinction was renamed "Doctoral/Research University-Extensive."

-Under the leadership of FSU's 12th president, Talbot "Sandy" D'Alemberte, who took office in January 1994, and its 13-member Board of Trustees, the university continues to build on the foundation of its history of excellence in scholarship, research and service.
-The trustees are: Lee Hinkle, Harold Knowles, J. Stanley Marshall and Steven J. Uhlfelder, all of Tallahassee; Erich Bloch of Washington, D.C.; Emily "June" Duda of Oveido; David Ford of Rosemont, Pa.; Dr. Jessie Furlow of Quincy; Manuel "Manny" Garcia III of Winter Springs; William "Andy" Haggard of Coral Gables; E. Ann McGee of Winter Springs; John Thrasher of Orange Park, and Student

-Government Association President Michelle Pletch of Aurora, Ill.
+- •In 1999, FSU created the Center for Advanced Power Systems (CAPS) after recognizing the impact of power electronics, the potential impact of superconductivity and the rapidly changing business environment for power systems.
+CAPS is part of an Office of Naval Research-funded effort to design the U.S. Navy's next generation, allelectric fleet. - •In December 1999, researchers at the National High Magnetic Field Laboratory used a hybrid magnet to conduct the lab's first research in continuous magnetic fields of 45 tesla, or one million times Earth's magnetic field.
+The magnet lab the only one of its kind in the Western Hemisphere was established in 1990 by the National Science Foundation and is run by FSU in partnership with the University of Florida and the Los Alamos National Laboratory. - •In 1994, the Carnegie Foundation classified FSU as a "Research University I," placing it among the nation's top research universities.
+In 2000, the distinction was renamed "Doctoral/ Research University-Extensive." - Under the leadership of FSU's 12th Talbot "Sandy" president.
+D'Alemberte, who took office in January 1994, and its 13-member Board of Trustees, the university continues to build on the foundation of its history of excellence in scholarship, research and service.
+The trustees are: Sandy D'Alemberte, Lee Hinkle, Harold Knowles, J. Stanley Marshall and J. Uhlfelder.
+Steven all of Tallahassee; Erich Bloch Washington, D.C.; Emily "June" Duda of Oveido; David Ford of Rosemont, Pa.; Dr. Jessie Furlow of Quincy; Manuel "Manny" Garcia III of Winter Springs; William "Andy" Haggard of Coral Gables: E. Ann McGee of Winter Springs; John Thrasher of Orange Park. and Student Government Association President Michelle Pletch of Aurora, III.

-A senior member of the State University System, FSU was founded as an institution of higher learning in 1851 by legislative act.
-It began in Tallahassee with its first class of male students in 1857 and added women in 1858.

-FSU's operating budget is \$716 million.
-Faculty and administrators generate more than \$130 million annually in external funding to supplement statesponsored research.
-Three direct-support organizations serve to bolster the university: the Seminole Boosters, the FSU Alumni Association and the FSU Foundation.

-The main campus is spread over 463.4 acres in Tallahassee; FSU, which has one of the smallest campuses in the SUS, has been actively acquiring land in the 1990s.
-FSU encompasses 1,423.2 acres in Leon, Bay, Franklin, Gadsden and Sarasota counties.

-Within the state, the university maintains facilities at its 25-acre campus in Panama City, its Marine Laboratory at Turkey Point on the Gulf of Mexico, the Appleton Museum in Ocala and the Asolo Performing Arts Center in Sarasota.
-The Center for Professional Development and Public Service, housed in the Augustus B. Turnbull III Florida Conference Center on the edge of the campus, provides extensive credit and non-credit continuing education programs statewide.
+- A senior member of the State University System, FSU was founded as an institution of higher learning in 1851 by legislative act.
+It began in Tallahassee with its first class of male students in 1857 and added women in 1858. - FSU's operating budget is \$716 million.
+Faculty and administrators generate more than \$130 million annually in external funding to supplement state-sponsored research. - Three direct-support organizations serve to bolster the university: the Seminole Boosters, the FSU Alumni Association and the FSU Foundation. - The main campus is spread over 463.4 acres in Tallahassee; FSU, which has one of the smallest campuses in the SUS, has been actively acquiring land in the 1990s.
+FSU encompasses 1,423.2 acres in Leon, Bay, Franklin, Gadsden and Sarasota counties. - Within the state, the university maintains facilities at its 25-acre campus in Panama City, its Marine Laboratory at Turkey Point on the Gulf of Mexico, the Appleton Museum in Ocala and the Asolo Performing Arts Center in Sarasota.
+The Center for Professional Development and Public Service,